How to get a free credit score check online (3 different ways)

 However, ClearScore is a credit broker that uses customer credit information from Equifax.

 This means your ClearScore credit score will be the same as your Equifax credit score.
-What’s more, the ClearScore credit check service is always free, so you don’t need to worry about any hidden fees.
+What’s more, ClearScore always offer a totally free credit score report, so you don’t need to worry about any hidden fees.

 Checking your credit score online with ClearScore